mike-ady/Stenokey/Documentation/Stenokey_Instructions.md

 	If any of the key switches are loose, you might consider using a drop of cyanoacrylate glue to glue each loose switch in place.
 Be sure that each switch is fully seated before you glue it.
 Use glue sparingly.
 The Matias key switches are not sealed, and if glue wicks into a switch, it will ruin the switch.

-	If any of the key switches won't fit at all, use a sharp knife to scrape a few times along each side of the key switch hole.
+	If any of the key switches won't fit at all, DO NOT FORCE the switches, use a sharp knife to scrape a few times along each side of the key switch hole.
 Repeat as necessary until a switch can be pressed into place.
 Repeat as necessary for the remaining switches and mount all of the switches in their holes.

 	Be sure to orient the switches so that the pins that stick out of the bottom of each switch are oriented towards (i.e. are closer to) the top edge of the key matrix (i.e. the edge that is opposite from the 4 vowel keys).
 Make sure that all key switch pins are not bent and are sticking straight out from the bottoms of the switches.

 	Check the fit of the key matrix on the top of the circuit board.
 Each pin should fit down into its corresponding hole in the circuit board.
 Be careful to avoid bending any pins.
 If some of the pins won't come through the board, don't force them to fit; separate the key matrix from the circuit board, straighten any bent pins and try again.
 Remove the key matrix from the board when you are done.

 5. Check to make sure that the Teensy is working.
 Connect the Teensy to your computer using the USB mini-B cable.
 The LED on the Teensy should start blinking.
+(Each Teensy is shipped preprogrammed with a blink program.)
 Disconnect the Teensy.

 6. Solder the Teensy onto its headers.
 The headers are provided as a longer strip of snappable header pins.
 Break off two headers of 12 pins each.
 It may be helpful to use needle nose pliers to grasp the retainer on the pin next to where you want to break the strip.
 Then bend the strip, with your fingers close to the pliers, until it breaks.